 How often should I replace tooth bonding?

 Tooth bonding can last anywhere between 3 to about 10 years before you need a touch-up or replacement.
 It all depends on how much we use and other factors.
 It is by far not a permanent restoration.

 What if my tooth bonding was damaged?

 It is uncommon for tooth bonding to chip or break, but it does happen.
 If you chipped or fractured your tooth bonding, we can repair it in a single visit.
 Do not attempt to reattach any bonding material that broke off.
 Chipping or breaking doesn’t occur as often with alternatives such as a dental crown or porcelain veneer.
 Learn more about dental crowns.

 Why do I need to get tooth bonding replaced every couple of years?

-The composite material that tooth bonding is made of begins to wear down after a couple of years.
+The composite material that tooth bonding consists of begins to wear down after a couple of years.
 You will have to get touch-ups to keep it looking good.
 Remember, it is an economical option to more permanent restorations.